 Stomach 36 (St 36), Leg 3 Miles, is an important point that relates to the earth and helps the animal to feel more grounded.
 Additionally, St 36 is a good acupoint for gastrointestinal tract.
 And can help the new dog with digestive issues, common during change.
 St 36 is located on the outside of the hind limb, below the stifle, at the head of the tibia.

 The existing herd is experiencing a mixed sense of threat to the pack as a whole and having to jockey for their positions within the pack.
 Each dog or animal in the pack will have their own reaction to the new dog and offering them acupressure to ease stress can help diffuse some of the upset and potentially bad behavior.

 Again, we can begin with Heart 7 (HT 7), Spirit Gate & Pericardium 7 (Pe7), Big Mound as we did for the new dog.
 We want to calm spirit and clear the mind all family members.
-Please follow the same directions given previously under the “Acupressure Session for the New Dog” heading.
+Find these points on the foreleg, medial and lateral aspect of the accessory carpal bone (above the wrist).

 Liver 2 (Liv 2), Moving Between, helps to harmonize the emotions and dispels the heat related to anger and aggression.
 Liv 2 is located on the hind limb, top of the webbing between the first and second digit.
 Stimulate using gentle thumb pressure while your other hand is relaxed and placed on another part of the dog’s leg.
 Hold this acupoint on both hind limbs legs in succession while counting to 30 very slowly.